Strata short-term rental bylaws

 Consult with a strata lawyer

-Short-term rental bylaws
+Local government short-term rental bylaws

 Strata corporations (or sections) can create a bylaw, by a 3/4 vote of owners, to limit or ban short-term rentals.
+Strata corporations can have more stringent short-term rental bylaws than the provincial legislation including the ability for strata corporations to ban short-term rentals.

 Effective November 30, 2018, strata regulations 7.1 and 7.2 were amended to allow strata corporations to impose a fine of up to $1,000 a day for owners or residents not complying with a strata short-term rental bylaw; the previous allowable fine of $200 a week had not been a sufficient deterrent.
-This level of fine only applies to short-term rental bylaws.
+This level of strata fine only applies to a strata's short-term rental bylaws.

-A strata's short-term rental bylaw must specify the maximum fine, which may not exceed $1,000 a day.
+A strata's short-term rental bylaw must specify the maximum fine (which may not exceed $1,000 a day).

 Short-term rental bylaws versus long-term rentals